P76071226/Back_here_again/README.md

 - Mao:The programmer.
 - Jacky:The game tester, he helps us debugging.

-## Spacial Thanks:Our big fans Wu, the legendary player who got 10000 points.
+## Spacial Thanks:Our big fans, Wu, the legendary player who has played this game more than 1000 times.